michaelparkadze/v1/content/blog/var-let-and-const-whats-the-difference.md

 <br>

 Got any questions or just want to say hi? \
-Feel free to send me an email or a connection request on linkedIn
+Feel free to send me an [email](mailto:michaelparkadze@icloud.com) or a connection request on [LinkedIn](https://www.linkedin.com/in/michaelparkadze/)